amashuroff/table_project/README.md

 2. ability to sort the table by column in ascending order.

 _ Click on any header to sort the table.
-When you click again, the column is sorted in descending order._
+When you click again, the column will be sorted in descending order._

 ___